Navy will decommission warship damaged in suspected arson

 The amphibious assault ship burned for more than four days in July and was the Navy’s worst U.S. warship fire outside of combat in recent memory.
 The ship was left with extensive structural, electrical and mechanical damage.

-Restoring it for another use, perhaps as a hospital, would take several years and cost $1 billion.
+Restoring it for another use, perhaps as a hospital, would take almost as long as full restoration and cost $1 billion.

-The preferred option to decommission the ship will take nine months to a year and cost $30 million, Ver Hage said.
+Decommissioning the ship will take nine months to a year and cost $30 million, Ver Hage said.

+Navy officials and industry experts studied the cost and schedule with an eye toward “the art of the possible,” Ver Hage told reporters.
+They decided it wasn’t worth the money to restore, considering the impact it would have on other spending priorities.

 Arson is suspected as the cause of the July 12 fire, and a U.S. Navy sailor was questioned as a potential suspect, a senior defense official said in late August.

-The sailor was being questioned as part of the investigation by the Naval Criminal Investigative Service and the Bureau of Alcohol, Tobacco, Firearms and Explosives, an official with knowledge of the investigation said in August.
+The sailor was questioned as part of the investigation by the Naval Criminal Investigative Service and the Bureau of Alcohol, Tobacco, Firearms and Explosives, an official with knowledge of the investigation said in August.
 The official spoke to The Associated Press on condition of anonymity to provide details not yet made public.
 The sailor was not detained.

 Ver Hage declined to comment Monday on the status of several investigations and he didn’t give a timeline for their completion, saying they “will conclude when the time is right.”